Where to See the Most Beautiful Fall Foliage in New England

 Where leaves meet seashores

-Lesser known: Maine’s many islands might not even be on your radar in the summer, never mind as a foliage destination.
+Or think truly outside the box: Maine’s many islands might not even be on your radar in the summer, never mind as a foliage destination.
 But between the ferry ride over and the destination itself, any archipelago hop will force you to slow down and marvel at our region’s color show.
-Our heart lies with Chebeague Island, where you can bike the island perimeter (grab picnic vittles at Ebb & Thyme Bakery and Cafe) and walk over to Little Chebeague Island when the tide is out for even more of nature’s light show.
-If a rocky ferry ride isn’t your cup of off-season tea, drive up to Acadia National Park and Mount Desert Island.
+Just stay plugged into the scene.
+Casco Bay Lines, for example, is reducing service starting August 29 (also, not every Maine island is crazy about outside visitors).
+If a rocky ferry ride isn’t your cup of off-season tea, drive up to Acadia National Park and Mount Desert Island for more accessible island visits.

 Don’t ever knock the Nutmeg State